 3 Stages of a SaaS Company’s Lifecycle

 There are three primary stages that any SaaS company will go through throughout its development.
 Most people understand the Startup period, and then everyone dreams of the Stable Golden Goose phase when the money is just starting to flow.
-Hypergrowth is one of the stages that are seldom discussed, despite being one of the most stressful times for a SaaS company during which they either succeed or fail.
+Hypergrowth is one of the stages that are seldom discussed, despite being one of the most stressful times for cloud Software solutions during which they either succeed or fail.

 Let us have a look at the three phases: